 I've found a property, what's next?

-If both parties are seriously considering a Mutual Exchange, please call into your local Trust shop or phone on 01952 217100 (please see accessible services for the location of Trust shops).
+If both parties are seriously considering a Mutual Exchange, please call into your local Group shop or phone on 01952 217100 (please see accessible services for the location of Group shops).
 You will receive an information pack along with an application form.

 Mutual Exchange – tenants' responsibilities: